rokath/trice/docs/TriceUserGuide.md

 ###  20.3. <a name='Method'></a>Method

+- De-serialize `li.json`.
+On error abort and report for manual correction.
+- De-serialize `til.json`.
+On error abort and report for manual correction.
 - li is renamed into oli, which stays untouched and is used only in cases when identical f are found.
-- A new empty li is created and used for duplicate detection too.
+- A new empty li is created (and used for duplicate detection too?).
 - Walk the src and create a **s**ource **t**ree **m**ap STM with
   - key=`Trice+LI` and
   - value=**ID**.
 - During STM creation use these rules:
   - If the next found f src ID == 0:
     - Look in flu
       - If not there, create new id.
         - The new ID is "new", so forbidden to be inside ilu.
         - If it is accidentally somewhere in the so far unparsed src, we do not know that and therefore do not care about.
+          - That is a seldom case and not worth to parse the source tree twice al the time.
-        - patch id into source and extend lu and li.
+        - Patch id into source and extend lu and li.
       - If there, it points to an id slice, because f could be n times in src.
       - In most cases the slice contains only one ID.
 Only if the same f is used several time there are several IDs in the appropriate slice.
 For each i in id slice check oli for a fitting file and the closest match and that this i is not yet inside li.
         - If success patch id into source and extend li.